-Prerequisites: 210, 306, 4450:330.
-An introduction to the hardware organization of the com-puter at the register, processor and systems level.
+Prerequisites: Completion of 306 or 210 and 4450:330 with a grade of C- or better.
+An introduction to the hardware organization of the computer at the register, processor and systems level.
 An in-depth study of the architecture of a particular computer systems family.
 (May not be used to meet computer science master's degree requirements)

-567 MICROPROCESSOR PROGRAMMING AND INTERFACING Prerequisites: 306, 316, Detailed study of a particular microprocessor architecture and instruction set.
+MICROPROCESSOR PROGRAMMING AND INTERFACING Prerequisites: 306, 316.
+Detailed study of a particular microprocessor architecture and instruction set.
 Standard device interface components.
-Real time programming concepts
+Real time programming concepts.
+570 AUTOMATA, COMPUTABILITY AND FORMAL LANGUAGES

-AUTOMATA, COMPUTABILITY AND FORMAL LANGUAGES 570 3 credits Perequisite: 418/518.
-Presentation of theory of formal languages and their relation to automa-ta.
-Topics include description of languages; regular context-free and context-sensitive gram-mar; finite, pushdown and linearbounded automata; turning machines; closure properties; computational complexity, stack automata and decidability.
+Prerequisite: 418/518.
+Presentation of theory of formal languages and their relation to automata.
+Topics include description of languages; regular context-free and context-sensitive grammar; finite, pushdown and linear-bounded automata; turning machines; closure properties; computational complexity, stack automata and decidability.